aferg44/csc1254-sp2016/info/syl.rst

 **Note**.
 This class is challenging, and difficulty spikes during and after each test.
 There will be no curves; all points are earned, and every point counts.
-If your final grade is one point away from a category, it will stay.
+If your final grade is one point away from a higher grade category, it will stay.
 You are allowed seven days to contest a grade earned (from the date it was entered).

 This class can also be fun.
-Most important is to maintain a positive attitude, embrace challenges, and make good decisions (turn in homework ahead of time, study ahead of time, practice regularly, and overestimate the difficulty).
-If you earn a passing grade, you will deserve it; and it will reflect in your logical reasoning and programming abilities.
+Maintain a positive attitude, embrace challenges, and make good decisions (turn in homework ahead of time, study ahead of time, practice regularly, and overestimate the difficulty).
+If you succeed in this course , it will reflect in your logical reasoning and programming abilities.